sunnyCodeENGINEER/Calcul8/README.md

   * Worked on distinguishing buttons beneath vector view textfields.
   * Made some improvements to the settings view.
   * Added shadows to certain UI elements.
+  * Added a background to the app UI.

 ## Had to redo vector view.